A note on the affine-invariant plank problem

 \end{conj} If $w_{v_i}(C) = 0$ for some $i$, then we define the corresponding ratio as $+ \infty$, and so the inequality is trivially true.

-There have been many articles published on this conjecture.
-For a survey of these results, as well as other variations of this problem, see \cite{Bezdek2013}.
-In this note, we prove Conjecture \ref*{conj:affine_invariant} under an additional assumption: \begin{thm} Suppose that $C$ is a bounded convex subset of $\mathbb{R}^n$, and that $P_1, \dots, P_k$ are planks which cover $C$.
+This conjecture is known to be true for $n=2$ \cite{BangDim2} or when the set $C$ is centrally symmetric \cite{ball}, and a strengthened version of the conjecture has recently been proven for dimensions $n \leq 14$ \cite{Pinasco}.
+For a survey of related results, as well as other variations of this problem, see \cite{Bezdek2013}.
+In this note, we prove Conjecture \ref*{conj:affine_invariant} under an additional assumption: \begin{thm} Suppose that $C$ is a convex, bounded subset of $\RR^n$, and that $P_1, \dots, P_k$ are planks which cover $C$.
 Furthermore, assume that

 is convex for every $m$ with $1 \leq m \leq k$.
 Then Conjecture \ref*{conj:affine_invariant} is true for $C$ and $P_1, \dots, P_k$. \end{thm}